vietnguyen87/pkg-golang/README.md

 # go

-The pkg/go project contains Go's common packages wrappers.
+The pkg/go project contains Go's common packages wrappers.
 These packages will help you accelerate your software development process - Golang Common Packages.

 ## Getting started

-export GOPRIVATE="gitlab.marathon.edu.vn"

 ## Add your files